EdenWise/hjcrc/hjcrc.md

 I am one of the people that lacked knowing what these systems/*sides*/groups were doing and got used by a system as a puppet.
 Because of this many things in my life are influenced to be deceiving.
 The focus is the battle/game and I am overlooked of how I feel.
 I have been here all my life and have been forcibly removed from civilization.
 During all this time I have tried to figure out what is going on.
 This is all I can say right now to make this believable.

-## The Source of Research and What It Is
+## The Sources of Research

-*Note: The Jews love their religion so much, being so protected by their desperates/narcisists, have become very cerebreal and have spent much time highly refining their Bible with their artifice and secrets.*
-*Note: The Bible mars history for the purpose of having newer rules consistent throughtout (backwriting) and also to make it sound spiritual/righteous.*
-(In their artificial world they *make* these things happen.)
+The primary source I use is the Bible.
+It is the most read book in the world.
+Though the Bible is largly instructions for the Judeo-Christians on how to implement their religion, it does contain some basic history on how the religion was formed.
+(Warning: the Bible does contain [backwriting] to make newer rules apply throughout.)
+Why is the Bible important?
 Any lasting operation requires a *feeling* of "fair disclosure".
-The Bible is that representation for these religions.
-It makes them feel that they have been up front with that civilization.
-It is the most read book in the world.
-Its very publication makes many in modern civilization feel it is forthcoming to the Jews it feels protective (by its audacity).
+For these religions the Bible is that representation.
+It makes these religions feel that they have been upfront with civilization.
+Its very publication makes many in modern civilization feel it is forthcoming.
+(By its audacity it feels protective to the Jews.)
 It is pre-dominantly what I use as proof.
 The details found in the Bible (isolated pieces of a large puzzle) once put together decipher what these religions are doing within modern civilization.
 To say it is "fair disclosure" is false though---because it tells only part of the "secret of Heaven" it falls short.

-The primary source I use is the Bible.
-Though the Bible is largly instructions for the Judeo-Christians on how to implement their religion, it does contain some basic history on how the religion was formed.
-The Bible does contain [backwriting] to make newer rules apply throughout.
+* The Jews love their religion so much, being so protected by their desperates/narcisists, have become very cerebreal and have spent much time highly refining their Bible with their devices and secrets.

 ## The Secret of Heaven